eclipse-tractusx/bpdm/README.md

 With the activation of the Elasticsearch component the application also features new endpoints for exporting business partner records to the Elasticsearch instance as well as clearing the current Elasticsearch index.

-Without the Elasticsearch component enabled the suggestions are always be empty and search requests will not filter any business partners.
+Without the Elasticsearch component enabled the suggestions are always empty and search requests do not filter any business partners.

 ## Project Structure